-Despite what some people may say, depression IS a real condition with real symptoms.
-There are also different types of the condition, such as mild, moderate and severe cases for example.
+Depression is a real condition with real symptoms.
+There are also different types of the condition, such as mild, moderate, and severe cases for example.
 This diagnosis will depend on the size of the impact that it is having on your life.

 There are also specific types of depression, which can be seen below:

 - Dysthymia – Continuous mild depression with lasts for more than two years.
 This is also commonly known as chronic depression.

 - Seasonal affective disorder (SAD) – Depression that usually occurs in the winter months, due to the long evenings and cold, dark weather.

 - Prenatal depression – Occurs during pregnancy.

 - Postnatal depression – Occurs in the weeks and months after becoming a parent.
 Although most common in women, men can also be affected.

 Put simply, depression affects how you feel, the way you think, and the way you act.